defold/doc/docs/en/manuals/render.md

 ```

 `"draw_text"`
 : Draw debug text.
 Use to print debug information.
-The text is drawn with the built-in "system_font" font.
-The system font has a material with tag "text" and is rendered with other text in the default render script.
+The text is drawn with the built-in `always_on_top.font` font.
+The system font has a material with tag `debug_text` and is rendered with other text in the default render script.

 ```lua
 -- draw a text message